 I joined Hodge Jones and Allen as a trainee solicitor in 1985 and am now a senior partner in the firm and head of the award winning criminal department.
 Along with colleagues past and present I have spent the last two decades building the defence team into one of the most highly regarded such departments in the country.

 Personally, I am named as a Leading Individual by the Legal 500 and have been described as “technically brilliant” and “arguably the leading solicitor for sexual offence work”.
-I am recommended by Chambers as being ‘well respected by peers and regarded as “an absolute specialist” for handling complex sexual offence matters.’
+I am recommended by Chambers as being “calm and reassuring with clients, very good at putting them at ease and helping them feel confident.”

 I have the benefit of being both an Advocate and a District Court Judge, a distinct advantage which brings with it an in-depth knowledge of law and procedure.
 I regularly represent my clients’ interests in both the Magistrates’ and Crown Courts.